 A box of jumbo shells contains approximately 46 shells.

-Surprisingly, these stuffed shells are really filling.
-I usually estimate about 6 shells per person and 7-8 for larger appetites.
-My family has huge appetites, and I had quite a few leftovers, which hardly ever happens around here.
+Surprisingly, these stuffed shells are quite filling.
+I estimate about six shells per person and 7-8 for larger appetites.
+My family has huge appetites, and I had quite a few leftovers, which hardly ever happens.

-Place frozen shells into a casserole or baking dish.
-Add alfredo sauce as above.
-Cover and bake for 50-60 minutes in a preheated 350-degree oven.
-On the other hand, if they were thawed in the fridge before baking, reduce oven time to 25-30 minutes.
+Place frozen shells in a casserole or baking dish.
+Cover and bake for 50-60 minutes in a preheated 350-degree F oven.
+If they were thawed in the fridge before baking, reduce oven time to 25-30 minutes.

 Leftover shells can be stored in an airtight container in the refrigerator for up to three days.
 To reheat, place the desired amount of leftovers on a baking sheet and heat in the oven at 350 degrees Fahrenheit for 10-15 minutes or until heated through.
 Alternatively, leftovers can also be reheated in the microwave or air fryer.